lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager/en-US.md

 #### Making a Decision

 Success here is both getting to a clear decision *and* everyone leaving with a sense of trust in the process.
-You don't need consensus, but tose whom the decision affects should feel that the way it was made was efficient and fair.
+You don't need consensus, but those whom the decision affects should feel that the way it was made was efficient and fair.

 Everyone on a team ultimately shares the same goals.
 While people have different